rclone/rclone/docs/content/rc.md

 **Authentication is required for this call.**

+### config/paths: Reads the config file path and other important paths. {#config-paths}

+Returns a JSON object with the following keys:

+- config: path to config file
+- cache: path to root of cache directory
+- temp: path to root of temporary directory

+Eg

+    {
+        "cache": "/home/USER/.cache/rclone",
+        "config": "/home/USER/.rclone.conf",
+        "temp": "/tmp"
+    }

+See the [config paths](/commands/rclone_config_paths/) command for more information on the above.

+**Authentication is required for this call.**

 ### config/providers: Shows how providers are configured in the config file. {#config-providers}

 Returns a JSON object: